MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Deploy a Cloud Dataproc cluster.
 Use a standard persistent disk and 50% preemptible workers.
 Store data in Cloud Storage, and change references in scripts from hdfs:// to gs://`

-**Quick reason:** Deploy a Cloud Dataproc cluster.
-Use a standard persistent disk and 50% preemptible workers.
-Store data in Cloud Storage, and change references in scripts from hdfs://...

 <details>
 <summary>Full explanation</summary>